-8.3 According to paragraph 9 of the NPPF, pursuing sustainable development involves seeking positive improvements in the quality to the built and natural environment.
-This housing development on this greenfield site would not improve its built environment and its natural environment would be irretrievably damaged.
+8.3 According to paragraph 9 of the NPPF, pursuing sustainable development involves seeking positive improvements to the quality of the built and natural environment.
+This housing development on this greenfield site would not improve its surrounding built environment and its natural environment would be irretrievably damaged.